-Note: The examiner shall set nine questions in all covering the whole syllabus.
+The examiner shall set nine questions in all covering the whole syllabus.
 Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.

-- Unit-1 Documentation Framework : Export-import controls and policy: Types and characteristics of documents; export contract Inco terms; Processing of export order. - Unit-2 Export Financing Methods and Terms of Payment: Methods of payment, Negotiations of export bills; Documentary credit and collection; pre and post shipment export credit; bank guarantees; Foreign exchange regulations and formalities. - Unit-3 Cargo, credit and exchange risks: Marine insurance; procedures and documentation for cargo loss claims; ECGC schemes for risk converge and procedure for filling claims; Institutions for credit, pre and post shipment.
+- Unit-1 Documentation Framework: Export-import controls and policy; Types and characteristics of documents; export contract Inco terms; Processing of export order. - Unit-2 Export Financing Methods and Terms of Payment: Methods of payment, Negotiations of export bills; Documentary credit and collection; Pre and post shipment export credit; Bank guarantees; Foreign exchange regulations and formalities. - Unit-3 Cargo, credit and exchange risks: Marine insurance; Procedures and documentation for cargo loss claims; ECGC schemes for risk converge and procedure for filling claims; Institutions for credit, pre and post shipment.

-Quality Control and Pre-shipment Inspections: Process and procedures; Excise and customs clearance-regulations, procedures and documentation.

-Unit-4 Planning and Methods of procurement for Exports:

-Procedure for procurement through imports; Import financing customs clearance of imports; Managing risks involved in importing transit-risk, credit risk and exchange risk.
+Quality Control and Pre-shipment Inspection: Process and procedures; Excise and customs clearance-regulations, procedures and documentation. - Unit-4 Planning and Methods of Procurement for Exports: Procedure for procurement through imports; Import financing customs clearance of imports; Managing risks involved in importing Transit risk, credit risk and exchange risk.

 - 1. Customs and Excise Law Times: various issues. - 2.
-Economic survey : Ministry of Finance, Govt of India, various issues. - 3.
-Import and Export Policy: Ministry of Commerce, various issues. - 4.
+Economic survey: Ministry of Finance, Govt of India, various issues. - 3.
+Import and Export Policy: Ministry of Commerce, various issues./ - 4.
 Verma, M.L.
 International Trade, Common wealth Publishers. - 5.
-Export-Import Policy: Ministry of commerce, Govt. of India. - 6.
+Export Import Policy: Ministry of Commerce, Govt. of India. - 6.
 Handbook of Export-Import Procedures: Ministry of Commerce, Govt. of India. - 7.
 Ram, Paras: Exports: What, Where and How?
 Anupam Publications, New Delhi. - 8.
 Report of Working Group on Export Houses: Ministry of Commerce. - 9.
 Sodersten, B.O: International Economics, McMillan, London. - 10.
-Varshney and Bhattacharya: International Marketing Management, Sultan chand, New Delhi. - 11.
-World Development Report: World bank, Washington, D.C.
+Varshney and Bhattacharya:International Marketing Management, Sultan Chand, New Delhi. - 11.
+World Development Report: World Bank, Washington, D.C.

-Paper-II MC-4.4.2 International Finance-II
+Paper - II MC - 4.4.2 International Finance-II

-Note: The examiner shall set nine questions in all covering the whole syllabus.
+The examiner shall set nine questions in all covering the whole syllabus.
 Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.

-- Unit-1 Parity Conditions in International Finance and Currency Forecasting: Arbitrage and Law of One Price, PPP-Theory.
-The Fisher-Effect, the International Fisher Effect, Inflationrisk and its impact on Financial marks, Currency forecasting; - Unit-2 Managing the Multinational Financial System: Inter company fund-flow mechanisms, designing a global remittance policy, transfer-pricing and tax evasion. - Unit-3 Foreign Investment Analysis: International Portfolio Investment, Corporte Strategy and Foreign Direct Investment, Capital Budgeting for multinational corporation. - Unit-4 The Cost of Capital for foreign-investment; International banking Trends and Strategies, and the International Debt Crisis and Country risk-analysis.
+- Unit-1 Parity Conditions in International Finance and Currency Forecasting: Arbitrage and Law of One Price, PPP Theory.
+The Fisher- Effect, the International Fisher Effect, Inflation-risk and its impact on Financial markets, Currency forecasting; - Unit-2 Managing the Multinational Financial System: Inter company fund-flow mechanisms, designing a global remittance policy, transfer-pricing and tax evasion. - Unit-3 Foreign Investment Analysis: International Portfolio Investment, Corporate Strategy and Foreign Direct Investment, Capital Budgeting for multinational corporation, - Unit-4 The Cost of Capital for foreign-investment; International Banking Trends and Strategies, and the International Debt Crisis and Country risk-analysis.

 - 1. Apte, P.G.
-Global Business Finance (ed.
-2002) T.m.H.
-New Delhi. - 2.
-Henning, C.N., W.Piggot and W.H.
-Scott.
-International Financial Management, McGraw Hill (Intl.
-Edition). - 3.
-Shappro, Alan C. Multinational Financial Management, Prentice Hall of India, New Delhi. - 4.
-Sharan, V. International Financial Management, Prentice Hall of India, New Delhi. - 5.
+Global Business Finance (ed.2002) T.M.H.New Delhi.
+Buckley, Adrian, Multinational Finance, Prentice Hall, New Delhi. - 1.
+Henning, C.N., W.Piggot and W.H.Scott.
+International Financial Management, Mc Graw Hill (Intl.
+Edition). - 2.
+Shapppro , Alan C. Multinational, Financial Management, Prentice Hall of India, New.Delhi. - 3.
+Sharan, V. International Financial Management, Prentice Hall of India, New Delhi. - 4.
 Bhalla, V.K.
-International financial Management, Text & Cases, Anmol Publications, New Delhi. - 6.
-The Economic Times.
+International Financial Management, Text & Cases, Anmol Publications, New Delhi. - 5.
+The Economic Times